-The Authority requires both audits and reviews to be undertaken to a sufficient level of scrutiny that confidently assesses if the licensee has complied with its licensee conditions, and/or has an effective asset management system.
-The required level of scrutiny corresponds to the Auditing standards definition of a reasonable assurance engagement.3
+The Authority requires both audits and reviews to be undertaken to a sufficient level of scrutiny that confidently assesses if the licensee has complied with its licence conditions, and/or has an effective asset management system.
+The required level of scruting corresponds to the Auditing standards definition of a reasonable assurance engagement.

-All electricity and gas licences include conditions in respect of audits/andreviewsare included in all licences, except electricity retail licences and gas trading licences, which are not subject to conditions regarding the review of asset management systems.reviews.4
+All electricity and gas licences include conditions in respect of audits/ and reviews are included in all licences, except electricity retail licences and gas trading licences, which are not subject to conditions regarding the review of asset management systems. reviews.